Preparing For Your Initial Consultation With A Family Law Attorney

 As an additional, optional, feature of my Los Angeles Divorce and Family Law Practice, my clients have 24×7 access to all of their case documents and calendar on our secure online site.

-Our site is simple, fast, safe and efficient
+Our site is simple, fast, safe and efficient offering the tools you need

 • Simple- If you can access your email on the internet, you can access your account.
-To access your account, first log in with a provided name and password.
+To access your account, first, log in with a provided name and password.
 Then, you will see an overview of the most recent information, and tabs to click for messages, calendars, and uploaded files.

 Read more of this post.